 Lifestyle advice for managing lean PCOS

-To eat healthfully with PCOS, choose smaller portions of whole grains, fruit, and other low-glycemic foods.
-Be sure to pair these carbohydrates with protein-rich foods to help manage your glycemic load.
+To eat healthfully with PCOS, pair low-glycemic carbohydrates (eg. whole grains, fruit, sweet potatoes) with protein-rich foods to help manage your glycemic load.
 Eat fatty fish at least twice per week, plenty of vegetables, and healthful fats such as nut butter, nuts, seeds, and olive oil.
-You can also try making breakfast the biggest meal of the day.

 Consider including HIIT cardiovascular workouts and strength-training exercise to improve insulin resistance and lower body fat percentage.